-A top-performance PC is your requirement if you want to play top-tier games or wish to play current-era games.
-In both cases, you are going to throw a lot of load on the computer so only a good-quality one will get through it.
+A top-performance PC is required if you want to play top-tier games or want to play current-era games.
+In both cases, you will throw a lot of load on the computer, so only a good-quality one will get through it.
 For instance, you have decided to purchase a new system.
-Before starting to write the specifications of different elements, it’s crucial to decide what type of personal computer you really need.
+Before writing the specifications of different elements, it’s crucial to decide what type of personal computer you need.
 You either have to go for a prebuilt or custom PC as per your needs and sense of satisfaction.
 Remember, both types of systems carry their own benefits together with certain downsides.

-Well, in this post, we will look at both sides of prebuilt and custom-made PCs together with several other related factors.
-No doubt, modern gadgets and devices are getting smaller, and desktop PCs are also getting compact, but not with that much pace.
-The competition between prebuilt vs custom PC is quite serious since prebuilt systems come with a fixed set of sizes while custom allows you to decide your ideal size.
-Other than that, several other factors are also there that help us choose between both types of computers.
+Well, in this post, we will look at both sides of prebuilt and custom-made PCs, together with several other related factors.
+No doubt, modern gadgets, and devices are getting smaller, and desktop PCs are also getting compact, but not with that much pace.
+The competition between prebuilt vs custom PC is quite serious since prebuilt systems come with fixed sizes, while custom allows you to decide your ideal size.
+Other than that, several other factors also help us choose between both types of computers.
 Let’s dive deep into the post and explore more knowledge about the topic.

 How are Prebuilt and Custom PCs different?

 The first and foremost important thing to know is the ultimate difference between both types of personal computers.
-A prebuilt PC comes plug-n-play ready and completely assembled by someone else, it may be a person, retailer, business, or brand.
+A prebuilt PC comes plug-n-play ready and completely assembled by someone else; it may be a person, retailer, business, or brand.
 You don’t have the freedom to choose its elements in most cases.
-In contrast, a custom PC is one that is assembled by its users.
-In this way, a custom one offers you the freedom to choose between a wide range of customization options like color, RGB lighting, size, performance, and most importantly, you can vary the price.
+In contrast, a custom PC is assembled by its users.
+In this way, a custom one offers you the freedom to choose between a wide range of customization options like color, RGB lighting, size, and performance, and most importantly, you can vary the price.

 Prebuilt vs custom PC: which is better?

 There are several differences between prebuilt and custom-made PCs.
-Breaking your curiosity, we will take a look at all the important ones to help you decide between both types of computers.
-In the below section, we have compared both types in terms of each factor like price, performance, and more.
+Breaking your curiosity, we will look at all the important ones to help you decide between both types of computers.
+In the below section, we have compared both types in terms of each factor, like price, performance, and more.
 Let’s start:

-Cost is one of the important reasons to think about choosing between prebuilt or custom systems.
-You may think that the companies who have made a PC will not only cover their base expenses but will also earn profits to run their infrastructure.
-In short, if you’re purchasing a prebuilt system, it would be obviously pricier than a custom one.
+Cost of building a PC is one of the important reasons to think about choosing between prebuilt or custom systems.
+You may think that the companies making a PC will not only cover their base expenses but also earn profits to run their infrastructure.
+In short, if you’re purchasing a prebuilt system, it would be pricier than a custom one.
 If you’re thinking the same, you may be wrong.
 Well, the whole cost issue lies in the components’ prices.
-The top-tier PC assembling brand purchases the element in bulk while the users like me and you need a few components.
+The top-tier PC assembling brand purchases the element in bulk, while the users like me and you need a few components.

-If you bulk-ordered something, it cost you lesser than buying the same components from the after-market.
+If you bulk-ordered something, it costs less than buying the same components from the after-market.
 If we compare the prebuilt with the custom, the prebuilt can be purchased at a lesser price than what it will cost you to build a custom computer.
-But, the price of the PC may vary also from time to time and condition to condition.
+But, the PC’s price may also vary from time to time and condition to condition.
 Anyhow, I suggest you keep checking the online retailers of both prebuilt and custom PCs, calculate the cost difference between both, and go for one that costs you less.
 In addition, make sure to keep stalking the sale seasons and sales offers.

-On paper, both prebuilt and custom PCs provide the same performance if you put all the same components, especially, the CPU, GPU, and volatile memory.
+On paper, both prebuilt and custom PCs provide the same performance if you put all the same components, especially the CPU, GPU, and volatile memory.
 But still, several enthusiasts vote for custom-made computers in terms of performance.
-Another reason to go for the custom PC is that it gives you the freedom to choose all types of components to get the most out of the loads.
-Moreover, you can attach any type of cooling system that allows the components to overclock up to their true potential.
-In short, if you want guaranteed performance, you’re good to go for a custom system.
+Another reason for the custom PC is that it allows you to choose all types of components to get the most out of the loads.
+Moreover, you can attach any cooling system that allows the components to overclock up to their true potential.
+In short, if you want guaranteed performance, you can go for a custom system.

 Flexibility and Future-proofing